labex-labs/open-source-labs/rust/rust-book/lab-ch03-05-control-flow/step2.md

 provide a condition and then state, “If this condition is met, run this block of code.
 If the condition is not met, do not run this block of code.”

-Create a new project called `branches` in your `projects` directory to explore the `if` expression.
+Create a new project called `branches` in your `project` directory to explore the `if` expression.
 In the `src/main.rs` file, input the following:

 Filename: `src/main.rs`